Ladder99/DIME/README.md

 ## Scripting

-Each connector configuration provides allows for Lua script execution.
+Each connector configuration allows for Lua script execution.
 The `init_script` property is executed on startup and is used to import additional .NET or Lua libraries.
 Within each item script, the primary cache can be accessed using the `cache(path, defaultValue)` function call.
 The `path` refers to the item's unique path which is a combination of the connector's and item's name (e.g. `eipSource1/boolTag2`, `mqttSource1/ffe4Sensor`).
 Within the connector's execution context, the connector name can be omitted and replaced with a period, `./boolTag2`.
 A secondary cache can be accessed using the `get(key, defaultValue)` and `set(key, value)` function calls.
-This user defined cache is scoped to the individual connector.
+This user-defined cache is scoped to the individual connector.

 ```yaml
 eipSource1: &eipSource1